kbroman/kbroman.github.io/pages/oa_questions.md

 - _**Will I need to pay to make my article available through this policy?**_

-  While some publishers charge open access fees, you will not need to pay those fees in order to make your article available in the university repository.
+  No. While some publishers charge open access fees, you will not need to pay those fees in order to make your article available in the university repository.